Golden Sweet Snow Pea

 Appearance and Characteristics

-Golden Sweet Snow Pea plants reach 5–6 feet in height and produce striking bicolor purple-and-white blossoms, which give way to flat, bright lemon-yellow pods.
+Golden Sweet Snow Pea plants reach 5–6 feet in height and produce bicolor purple-and-white blossoms, which give way to flat, bright lemon-yellow pods.
 The pods grow to about 3–4 inches long, with a crisp texture and mild sweetness.
 The vines are vigorous climbers and benefit from sturdy trellising.
 Purple-tinged tendrils and stems add to the plant’s ornamental appeal, making it as attractive in the garden as it is productive.

 Culinary Uses